For students

 Eyes closed

-Close your eyes and play to test your memory — one measure, one phrase, or the whole piece.
+Close your eyes and play to test your memory.
+This could be for one measure, one phrase, or the whole piece.
+It also develops your sense of ear-hand coordination and, for singers, your sense of how a note feels in your voice and body.

 #88